TrueAbastien/Empire-GameModeManager-Wiki/doc/BlindLooters.md

 * The two teams have to help each other by looking for each player *Reward Item*.
 * Each *Reward Item* brings points to the party and is mendatory to escape.
 * Once a player have its item, he can escape the foundation and become a Zombie to help others.
-* However, at a given interval, each team gets blinded turn by turn (either Scientists or ClassDs).
+* However, at a given interval, each team gets flashed turn by turn (either Scientists or ClassDs).
-* Whenever people die, they will respawn with they previous role at a random spawn point in LCZ.
+* Whenever people die, they will respawn with their previous role at a random spawn point in LCZ.
 * After a given time, the game ends and the Warhead explodes (finishing the round).
 * The quicker a player escapes, the more points he'll bring to this round.
+* Every escapee should drop their items to a randomly selected room on the map.

+## Patches

+* **SpeakingSCP:** All SCPs can now speak using their secondary vocal keybind.

 ## Configuration